Vandana-Chauhan/freenow-sdet-cc/README.md

 Solution:
 Please read all the assumptions.

 #Assumptions:
-  #In comments the name appears a title but have not automated it as I do not no the "Names"  filed  checks in comment.

   #API response should be "No user Found".If user does not exist but it  is empty now.
 So i have asserted with empty response.
   #API response should be "No Post Found".If user is new but it  is empty now.So i have asserted with empty response.
   #API response should be "No Commnets  Found".If Post is new but it  is empty now.So i have asserted with empty response.